bonitasoft/bonita-doc/md/platform-api.md

 # Platform API

+The Platform Rest API allows to manage the Bonita's platform.

 ## Platform API Login and Logout

-The platform API resources require a platform session.
+The Platform API resources require a platform session.
 In order to get one, log in as the platform administrator using the platform login service.
 The username and password are in bonita-platform-community-custom.properties file.

 * **URL**